ellysh/bash-programming-from-scratch/manuscript/BashShell/extra-features.md

 The pipeline allows you to combine several commands.
 These commands together make an algorithm with a [**linear sequence**](https://www.cs.utexas.edu/users/mitra/csSpring2017/cs303/lectures/algo.html).
 The computer executes actions of such an algorithm one by one without any conditions.

 Suppose that you need a more complex algorithm.
-There the result of the first command determines the next step.
-If the command succeeds, the computer does one action.
+There, the result of the first command determines the next step.
+The computer does one action if the command succeeds.
 Otherwise, it does another action.
 Such a dependency is known as a [**conditional algorithm**](https://en.wikipedia.org/wiki/Conditional_(computer_programming)).
 The pipeline does not fit in this case.

 Here is an example of the conditional algorithm.
 You want to write a command to copy the directory.
 If this operation succeeds, the command writes the "OK" line in the log file.
 Otherwise, it writes the "Error" line there.